sidneyw/sidneyw.com/projects/frontend/src/pages/go-reverse-proxy/index.md

 	log.Fatal(http.ListenAndServe(":"+strconv.Itoa(*port), nil))
 }
 ```

-That’s it!
+That's it!
 This server can proxy HTTP requests and web socket connections.
-You’ll notice that I’ve configured the _proxy.Director_ field.
+You'll notice that I've configured the _proxy.Director_ field.
 The _ReverseProxy.Director_ is a function that modifies the incoming request before it is forwarded.
 The signature is as follows:

 ```go
 Director func(*http.Request)
 ```